treeform/chroma/README.md

 ## About

 This library works with colors and color spaces.
-Easly parse and transform colors.
+Easily parse and transform colors.
 Many different color spaces.
-Optimized, fast and consistant.
+Optimized, fast and consistent.

 ## Parse/Format